-Cardio vs weights: everything you need to know about cardio
+Cardio vs weights: everything you need to know about cardio and weight loss

 Cardio workouts, such as running on the best treadmills, (opens in new tab) spinning, or HIIT-based workouts will generally burn more calories compared to lifting weights, but personal trainer and online coach Daniel Harrod (opens in new tab) says that the long-term benefits aren't the same.